Adverse childhood experiences: Mental health

+The link between mental health and childhood trauma and ACEs has been well known with multiple studies highlighting this link.
+Multiple mental health conditions found to have a dose response relationship with symptom severity and prevalence including depression, attention-deficit/hyperactivity disorder, anxiety suicidality, bipolar disorder and schizophrenia.

+Depressive symptoms in adulthood show one of the strongest dose response relationships with ACEs.
+This relationship holds across ages, gender, and with different types of depression including postpartum depression.

 Mental health issues have been well known in the face of childhood trauma and exposure to ACEs is no different.
 According to a large study conducted in 21 countries nearly one in three mental health conditions in adulthood are directly related to an adverse childhood experience.

 Multiple mental health conditions found to have a dose response relationship with symptom severity and prevalence including depression, attention-deficit/hyperactivity disorder, anxiety suicidality, bipolar disorder and schizophrenia.
 Depressive symptoms in adulthood showed one of the strongest dose response relationships with ACEs, with an ACE score of one increasing the risk of depressive symptoms by 50% and an ACE score of four or more showing a fourfold increase.
-Later research also demonstrated that ACE scores are related to increased rates and severity of psychiatric and mental disorders, as well as higher rates of prescription psychotropic medication use.
+Later research also demonstrated that ACE scores are related to increased rates and severity of psychiatric and mental disorders, as well as higher rates of prescription psychotropic medication use and higher rates of substance abuse/addiction.

 Special populations

 Additionally, epigenetic transmission may occur due to stress during pregnancy or during interactions between mother and newborns.
 Maternal stress, depression, and exposure to partner violence have all been shown to have epigenetic effects on infants.